Relution Shield (Add-on)

 --type rsa --dn "CN=ca.<%Relution Shield Host%>" --outform pem > pki/cacerts/ca-cert.pem

-# Generate server key and certificate, signed by the CA
+# Generate server key, signed by the CA

 pki --gen --type rsa --size 4096 --outform pem > pki/private/server-key.pem